moe-tron/moetron/README.md

 Q) Can I add this bot to my server?

 A) Moetron is public, but I currently only use it on a few servers that I have whitelisted.
 I don't currently planning on adding additional servers unless I personally know someone in the server.
+The reasoning behind this is that he bot's workload is pretty compute heavy and I don't want tons of people spamming it at once.
 You're free to use this code to host your own bot though.

 **Acknowledgement:**
 * Aaron Gokaslan for the pre-trained model